moondogdev/reup-allotment-calculator/README.md

-# ReUp - Medical Allotment Calculator
+# ReUp - Medical Marijuana Allotment Calculator

 ReUp is a simple, user-friendly desktop application designed to help Florida medical marijuana patients manage their 35-day rolling allotment.
 It takes the guesswork out of purchasing by providing a clear, week-by-week plan to help you stay within your prescribed limits.